 Are Medigap premiums based on income in Colorado Springs, CO?

-Medigap premiums depend on several different factors, including your location, age, and carrier.
-Income is not a determining factor for Medigap plans, but beneficiaries who have a low qualifying income may be eligible for federal programs that help keep costs low.
+Medigap premiums depend on several factors, including location, age, and carrier.
+Income is not a determining factor for Medigap plans, but beneficiaries with a low qualifying income may be eligible for federal programs that help keep costs down.

 How to Sign Up for Supplemental Medicare in Colorado Springs